blab/norovirus/README.md

 This is the [Nextstrain build for Norovirus](https://nextstrain.org/community/blab/norovirus/all/genome).
 The build encompasses fetching data, preparing it for analysis, doing quality control, performing analyses, and saving the results in a format suitable for visualization (with auspice).
 This involves running components of Nextstrain such as augur.

 ### Installations
-These programs will need to be installed for the workflow to run:
+These programs will need to be installed for the workflow to run (assuming that conda, bioconda, and mamba are already installed.
+If not, please install them first):
 * Augur
      `conda install -c bioconda augur`
 * Snakemake